cyverse-austria/portal2/README.md

 docker build -t portal2 .

 # Run with environment file
-docker run -p 3000:3000 --env-file .env portal2
+docker run -p 3000:3000 -v ./config.json:/app/config.json:ro portal2

 # Using Podman (alternative)
 podman build -t portal2 .
-podman run -p 3000:3000 --env-file .env portal2
+podman run -p 3000:3000 -v ./config.json:/app/config.json:ro portal2
 ```

 ### Environment Variables for Docker

-Create a `.env` file for container deployment with all required variables.
+Create a `config.json` file for container deployment with all required settings.
 The container runs as a non-root user (`nodejs`) for security.
+Mount your configuration file into the container at `/app/config.json`.

 ## Development